See All

 Describing the world's largest uninterrupted sand mass, explorer Sir Wilfred Thesiger wrote, “It was very still, with the silence which we have driven from our world”.

-Today, the magical Rub' al Khali (Empty Quarter) offers the same serene silence that it did when Thesiger scoured it with his Emirati and Omani companions in the 1940s.
-Even today, its fine golden and red sands shift with the winds to form dunes hundreds of feet high and visible as far as the eye can see.
+Today, the magical Rub’ al Khali (Empty Quarter) offers the same serene silence that it did when Thesiger explored it with his Emirati and Omani companions in the 1940s, its fine golden and red sands shifting with the winds to form dunes hundreds of feet high and visible as far as the eye can see.

 Perfect for the traveller who wants an authentic and immersive adventure experience, Abu Dhabi’s Empty Quarter is a must-see bucket-list destination.